 Ken Giacin is the founder of the Mononuclear Therapeutics.

 Ken has over 16 years of global management and development experience in the cord blood banking and cellular therapy field.
 He served in leadership roles at Stemcyte since 2003 as Chairman, CEO and Vice Chairman bringing world-class leadership to the company through new investment and technological affiliations.
 Before joining StemCyte, Ken had an outstanding and diverse career with Johnson & Johnson that spanned almost 26 years.

 Ken has also served on several Boards and Advisory Panels including Vice President of the Cord Blood Association, Board member of Cerebral Palsy of New Jersey, Advisory Board of the Human Engineering Research Laboratory of the University of Pittsburgh, Industrial Advisory Committee to Rutgers University, Advisory Board of the National Institute for Child Health and Development (NIH), and Advisory Board of the Pan Pacific Symposium for Stem Cell Research.

-John Horvath is president and a founding member of Horvath & Giacin, P.C.
+John Horvath is the Partner at EisnerAmper, LLP.
+He was the president and a founding member of Horvath & Giacin, P.C.
 He has been a CPA for over 30 years, with experience in both private and public accounting.